 7.2 Flow Paths in Emitter

-Measure in at least three emitters, accurately to the nearest 0·02 mm and under no pressure, the smallest dimension of the flow path.
-(This does not apply to a dimension that varies with pressure).
+Measure in at least three emitters, accurately to the nearest 0.02 mm and under no pressure, the smallest dimension of the flow path (this does not apply to a dimension that varies with pressure).
 The smallest measured flow path dimension shall not be smaller than the dimension declared by the manufacturer.

 7.3 Resistance to Hydrostatic Pressure